MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/search-for-phone-numbers-for-users.md

 f1keywords: None
 ms.custom:
 - Calling Plans
-description: 'See how to search for phone numbers you can assign to your users, by country/region, state/region, or city, and specify the quantity of numbers you need. ' ms.openlocfilehash: eeae7ad4bcafea1f8a1f86d36e59d2f57a2edff1 ms.sourcegitcommit: 31827526894ffb75d64fcb0a7c76ee874ad3c269 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 02/06/2019 ms.locfileid: "29753517"
+description: 'Informazioni su come eseguire la ricerca di numeri di telefono che è possibile assegnare agli utenti tramite paese/area geografica, stato/regione o città e specificare la quantità di numeri necessaria. ' ms.openlocfilehash: eeae7ad4bcafea1f8a1f86d36e59d2f57a2edff1 ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/23/2019 ms.locfileid: "32230060"
 ---
 # <a name="search-for-phone-numbers-for-users"></a>Cercare numeri di telefono per gli utenti

-Quando si imposta le impostazioni degli utenti all'interno dell'organizzazione di effettuare e ricevere chiamate telefoniche, è necessario utilizzare **Skype per interfaccia di amministrazione di Business** e ottenere innanzitutto i numeri di telefono che possono essere assegnati agli utenti.
-Questo numero, scelto per l'organizzazione, è disponibile nell'elenco a discesa che compare quando modifichi le proprietà dell'utente e fai clic su **Assegna**.
+When you are setting up users in your organization to make and receive phone calls, you must use the **Skype for Business admin center** and first get phone numbers that can be assigned to users.
+The phone number you assign to a user will be a phone number that you have chosen for your organization and will be listed in the drop-down list when you edit the properties of the user and click **Assign**.

 Before you can assign phone numbers to your users, you must use the **New numbers** page to search for numbers that are available for you within an area.
-Ricerca in base al **paese/area geografica**, **lo stato**e **città**e quindi immettere il numero dei numeri di telefono, che è necessario per gli utenti.
+You can search by **Country/region**, **State**, and **City**, and then enter the number of phone numbers you will need for your users.

 Se è necessario alcuni assistenza per ottenere i numeri di telefono, è possibile visualizzare [i numeri di telefono di gestione dell'organizzazione](/microsoftteams/manage-phone-numbers-for-your-organization) o un [contatto supporto per i prodotti di business - della Guida di amministrazione](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b)